Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 Serious side effects of Epidiolex that have been reported include:

-- increased liver enzymes, which may indicate liver damage
+- increased liver enzymes, which may be a sign of liver damage

 - suicidal thoughts or behaviors

-- sedation (severe sleepiness that can lead to trouble thinking or functioning as usual)
+- excessive drowsiness, which can lead to difficulty thinking or functioning as usual

 Allergic reaction